wp-plugins/word-statistics-plugin/readme.txt

 Tested up to: 2.5
 Stable tag: trunk

-The primary purpose of this plugin is to show readability statistics about the post currently being edited.
-It includes three different readability statistics and a word and sentence count.
+Shows readability of the post currently being edited using three different readability measurements and also includes a word and sentence count.

 == Description ==

-The primary purpose of this plugin is to show readability statistics about the post currently being edited.
-It includes three different readability statistics and a word and sentence count.
+Shows readability of the post currently being edited using three different readability measurements and also includes a word and sentence count.

 Readability analysis is an attempt to show how difficult a text is to read.
 There are several methods of doing readability analysis.
 The most popular